laxmanroy52/random-password-generator/README.md

 ## Demo

-You can try out the Random Password Generator in the live demo [here](https://your-demo-url.com).
+You can try out the Random Password Generator in the live demo [here](https://laxmanroy52.github.io/random-password-generator/).

 ## Installation

 To install and run the Random Password Generator locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/random-password-generator.git`
+1. Clone the repository: `gh repo clone laxmanroy52/random-password-generator`
 2. Navigate to the project directory: `cd random-password-generator`
 3. Open `index.html` in your preferred web browser